Invited Speakers

 Effy Xue Li is currently a postdoc at CWI (Centrum Wiskunde & Informatica).
 Her research focuses on Knowledge Graph Construction from Conversational Data, with a particular interest in leveraging large language models (LLMs) to extract structured information such as entities and relations.
 She also explores how to make LLMs more data-efficient, robust, and adaptable, especially in the context of data management.
 She recently completed an internship at MotherDuck, working on the application of LLMs for data management tasks.
 Prior to that, she was an AI Resident at Microsoft Research Cambridge in the UK.
 She holds a PhD from the University of Amsterdam in the INDE Lab and a Master’s degree from the University of Edinburgh.

-Jenn McArthur
+Jennifer McArthur

-Dr. Jenn McArthur is an Associate Professor in the Department of Architectural Science at Toronto Metropolitan University.
+Dr. Jennifer McArthur is an Associate Professor in the Department of Architectural Science at Toronto Metropolitan University.
 She holds a PhD in Management (University of Edinburgh) and MASc and BASc in Mechanical Engineering (both University of Waterloo).
 Jenn also serves as Associate Chair for the Graduate Program in Project Management in the Built Environment.
-Jenn’ research program centers on the development of Smart & Sustainable Building Solutions including Smart and Continuous Commissioning applications, Cognitive Digital Twins for Smart Buildings, and supporting industry adoption of Smart technologies.
+Jenn’s research program centers on the development of Smart & Sustainable Building Solutions including Smart and Continuous Commissioning applications, Cognitive Digital Twins for Smart Buildings, and supporting industry adoption of Smart technologies.
 Her other research focuses on building performance improvement through Smart and Ongoing Commissioning (SOCx), Smart Campus Integration, FM-enabled BIM, and workplace design to improve productivity and health.
 Currently, Jenn is working with Infrastructure Ontario to develop a provincial Digital Twins strategy.
 Prior to her academic career, Jenn worked for over a decade as a mechanical engineer in building design, rural development, and disaster relief on three continents.

 Cognitive Digital Twins for Decarbonization – Integrating AI with Building Technologies